dotnet/AspNetCore.Docs/api/autoapi/Microsoft/AspNet/DataProtection/SystemWeb/CompatibilityDataProtector/index.rst

 Summary
 -------

-A :any:`System.Security.Cryptography.DataProtector` that can be used by ASP.NET 4.x to interact with ASP.NET 5's
+A :any:`System.Security.Cryptography.DataProtector` that can be used by ASP.NET 4.x to interact with ASP.NET Core 1.0's
 DataProtection stack.
 This type is for internal use only and shouldn't be directly used by developers.